Woodbury Junior-Senior High School: First-ever NJSIAA public school football state champion

 In 2022, the NJSIAA re-organized the playoff system used to determine football state champions.
 There had never been a statewide tournament to determine an overall state champion; prior to 2022, all sectional champions were declared de facto state champions, since teams from different areas of the state never played one another.
 Woodbury High School won the 2022 South Jersey Group I sectional championship over Salem High School, then defeated Mountain Lakes High School 31–7 in the NJSIAA Group I state title game.
 Woodbury took home the first golden trophy ever awarded to a public football program in New Jersey prep history.

 Administration

-The school's principal is Jonathan Taylor.
-His administration team includes three assistant principals.
+The school's acting co-principals are Dwayne S. Dobbins Jr. for grades 9-12 and Mylisa Himmons for grades 6-8.

 Popular culture

 Super Bowl connection

 When former Thundering Herd head football coach Jim Boyd stepped down after the 2000 season, then-assistant coach Zack Valentine was promoted to become the newest head coach.
-Valentine is a Super Bowl-winning linebacker who played for the National Football League's Pittsburgh Steelers from 1979–1981 as a member of the "Steel Curtain" defense.
+Valentine is a Super Bowl-winning linebacker who played for the National Football League's Pittsburgh Steelers from 1979 to 1981 as a member of the "Steel Curtain" defense.
 He began his career in the Woodbury school system in 1995 as a substitute teacher, and then in 1998 became a full-time physical education teacher.
 Valentine also played for the Philadelphia Eagles briefly before an injury prematurely ended his career.